 To summarise our approach we begin with regular "Letters and Sounds" sessions, from Nursery through into Key Stage 2.
 These short, daily times focus on phonics - the different sounds that can be spoken and written down in different ways.
 Quality reading is regularly modelled in class and reading books are introduced when each child is ready.
 The children are heard read at least once per week initially and these books are taken home to share with parents.
 Every child from Reception upwards has a Home-School diary that acts as a reading record in our Lower School (Reception to Year 2).

 As the children become more independent in their reading, further strategies are introduced and taught explicitly so that the children do not rely on a single method of reading but become fluent in their reading and understanding.
 It is the skill of the teacher to ask careful questions that will guide the children to deepen their understanding of a text.
+As a school we do not rely on any one particular reading scheme but draw on a range of resources to provide our children with a rich, varied experience that encourages the love of reading.

 Homework is an important part of our pupils' learning process and we encourage whole-family participation, especially parent and carer discussions with the children.
 The aim is also to bring challenge whilst considering the age and stage of our pupils.
 Homework, if set, should consolidate learning, deepen understanding and prepare each child well for work to come.